notlibrary/obsidian-adamantine-pick/src/story.md

 swiss army knife and offline wikipedia dump then take care of yourself and lazy overwatch what really happened with it if you will

+In fact it doesn't even rely neither on the contents of user notes nor the daemonic nature of continuous software note taking process operation which in turn only makes it even cooler

 P.S.
 What's the difference between noticer giver taker picker and the graph?
 None

 #adamantine